bmegli/ev3dev-mapping/xv11test/examples/csharp/xv11pipe2csv/readme.md

 ```bash
 nmake
 ```
-#### Building on Linux with Mono and make
+#### Building with with Mono and make

-Assumption: you have Mono installed
-This will also work on Windows from Mono Command Prompt provided that you have make in the path
+Assumption: you have Mono installed and make available This will also work on Windows from Mono Command Prompt provided that you have make in the path

 - cd to directory with xv11pipe2csv source